 Development Phase (2-4 weeks)

-The development phase is the most critical stage of the website building process.
+The development phase is the most critical stage of the website development project.
 It involves the actual building of the website, including the design, coding, and testing.

 Developing an online store requires careful planning and integration of e-commerce capabilities, which can significantly impact the development timeline.